erickwarui28/TabSummarizer/CHROME_AI_APIS.md

 TabSummarizer successfully leverages Chrome's built-in AI APIs to provide intelligent tab management while maintaining user privacy through on-device processing.
 The implementation includes robust error handling, comprehensive fallback mechanisms, and a clear path for future enhancements.

-The combination of the Summarizer and Rewriter APIs creates a powerful foundation for tab organization, with planned integration of the Prompt API to provide even more advanced natural language capabilities.
+The combination of the Summarizer API, Writer API, and Prompt API creates a powerful foundation for tab organization, providing intelligent summarization, enhanced title rewriting, and natural language search capabilities.
+The Writer API serves as both a title enhancement tool and a fallback for content generation when the Summarizer API is unavailable.

 ---